lbrugg/ES6FundamentalsCourseFiles/README.md

 JavaScript Fundamentals for ES6 course files
 ==========================

-This course is currently up to date
+This is a fork of the ES6 Primer course from Pluralsight.

 ### Commands to start
 ```